MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 In order to edit the workspace without interfering with other team members' changes, each team member creates their own isolated workspace to work in until they're ready to share their changes with the team.

-1. From the **Source control** menu, select **Branch out to a new workspace**.
+1. From the *branch* tab of the **Source control** menu, select **Branch out to a new workspace**.

     :::image type="content" source="media/cicd-tutorial/branch-out.png" alt-text="Screenshot of source control branch out option.":::

-1. Specify the following details about the branch you want to create:
+1. Specify the following details about the branch and workspace.
+The new branch is based on the *main* branch of the Git repo.

-   * New branch name (for this tutorial, name it *MyFoodEdits*)
+   * Branch name (for this tutorial, name it *MyFoodEdits*)
-   * Based on (default is the current branch)
-   * New workspace name (for this tutorial, name it *My_FoodSales*)
+   * Workspace name (for this tutorial, name it *My_FoodSales*)

    :::image type="content" source="media/cicd-tutorial/branch-out-details.png" alt-text="Screenshot of branch out specifying the name of the new branch and workspace.":::

 1. Select **Branch out**.

+Fabric creates the new workspace and branch and connects it to Git.
+You're automatically taken to the new workspace.
+This might take a few minutes.

 ## Step 7: Edit the workspace

-Make changes to the workspace by creating, deleting, or editing an item.
+Once the branched out workspace is synced, you can make changes to the workspace by creating, deleting, or editing an item.
 In this tutorial, we change the format of a semantic model column.
 You can edit the workspace in [Power BI Desktop](/power-bi/fundamentals/desktop-what-is-desktop) or [data model](/power-bi/transform-model/service-edit-data-models).
 In this tutorial, we edit the workspace from the data model.

 1. From the semantic model workspace, select the semantic model ellipsis (three dots)  > **Open data model**.